matildao-pane/Secure-online-messaging-service/README.md

 After a preliminar authentication phase whith the incoming clients, the server main thread forwards the messages received from the sending client to the destination client.

-The multithreaded client can send and receive message in parallel.
+The client is multithreaded too in order to receive messages while sending them.

 ### Opcodes:
 These are the opcodes that help identifing the messages different structure.